 Top 20 Collateralized Counterparties ranked by BHC Scenario Stressed Gross CE

 Report information for these three tables in columns as described above.
 Include counterparties with at least one netting set with a CSA agreement in place.
-If a Top 20 counterparty already is reported on another tab (for example, 1a - Top Counterparties by 95% of Total CVA), then a BHC need not include that counterparty in the corresponding Top 20 table and instead would report only 19 counterparties.
+If a Top 20 counterparty already is reported on another tab (for example, 1a - Top Counterparties by 95% of Total CVA), then a BHC should not include that counterparty in the corresponding Top 20 table.
+Instead, the BHC would report only 19 counterparties.

-Worksheet 1.e— Aggregate CVA by ratings and collateralization
+F.1.e— Aggregate CVA by ratings and collateralization

 This worksheet is comprised of four tables, as described below: